slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'Never complain; never explain.' -- Benjamin Disraeli*

-> *'Never explain: your friends do not need it, and your enemies will not believe you anyway.' -- Elbert Hubbard* -->
+> *'Never explain: your friends do not need it, and your enemies will not believe you anyway.' -- Elbert Hubbard*

+freedom to -> freedom from: evolving of my concept of freedom -->

 > *'Freedom is not free.
 It is earned.
 It is taken.
 It is wrestled from the jaws of fear and uncertainty and doubt.' -- Dan Kariv*